insysbio/heta-case-mini/README.md

 `/platform.json` : main platform settings.

-`/R` : files to store .R code.
-Used for creating diagnostic plot.
+`/R` : files to store .R code for creating diagnostic plot.

 `/static` : files required for creation github pages.

 `/.travis.yml` : settings for CI/CD in <https://travis-ci.org/>

-`/appveyor.yml` : settings for CI/CD in <https://www.appveyor.com/>
+`/appveyor.yml` : settings for CI/CD in <https://www.appveyor.com/> (currently not used)

-There is a set of directories generated dynamically but not syncronized with master: `dist`, `tmp`, `meta`.
+There is a set of directories generated dynamically but not syncronized with master: `dist`, `meta`.

-## Known issues

- - Appveyor cannot finish successfully because of warnings in one of Heta compiler dependencies.